-Now it is one of the most popular tourist destinations in the Algarve.
-If you’re looking for where to stay in the Algarve if you’re visiting the region for the first time, Lagos should be on top of your list.
-The city has many to offer: a good combination between history, culture, beautiful beaches, impressive rock formation, many restaurants where you can eat, and vibrant nightlife.
+Today, Lagos is one of the most popular destinations in the Algarve.
+Lagos has many to offer: a good combination between history, culture, beautiful beaches, impressive rock formations, many restaurants where you can eat, and a vibrant nightlife.

 From Lagos, you can get into nature in no time, since there are many hiking trails along the coast.
 Lagos is therefore the ultimate holiday destination for people who love city life as well as nature.
+If you’re looking for where to stay in the Algarve and if you’re visiting the region for the first time, Lagos should be on top of your list.

-10 fun things to do in Lagos
+The best things to do in Lagos

 Would you like to stay in Lagos for a while during your vacation in the Algarve?
 There are many great sights and things to do in the city itself.